 - Corrected nasal function

 To obtain the desired benefits that can be achieved with revision rhinoplasty, patients must take care in choosing their board-certified surgeon.
-Dr. Daneshrad is a board-certified otolaryngologist and a board-eligible facial plastic surgeon.
+Dr. Daneshrad is a board-certified otolaryngologist.
 He graduated with the highest honors from the University of California, Berkeley, and the Tulane University School of Medicine, and is a member of the American Academy of Facial Plastic and Reconstructive Surgery.
 His two areas of specialty make him extraordinarily qualified to address the cosmetic and functional issues that may have resulted from or not been corrected by a primary rhinoplasty.

 Many people who are interested in revision rhinoplasty can be considered good candidates.
 One of the primary criteria is that it has been one year or longer since the last rhinoplasty surgery.
 It takes approximately one year for the nasal structures and tissues to heal after surgery.
 Performing revision rhinoplasty too soon could alter the final outcome of the revision.
 Reasons that patients seek a second (or third) rhinoplasty procedure include difficulty breathing, functional problems, and an undesirable cosmetic appearance.